 Create your Walled Garden Web Filter Policies

-Creating the Web Filter policies for your Walled Garden is best done within a policy folder, so the policies are kept together and can be switched on or off as required.
+Create two Web Filter policies within a Policy folder, so the policies are kept together and can be switched on or off as required.

-- A policy to Allow or Do Not Filter (only available to set up in On-Premise Appliance) the content that is permitted in the What field.
+- A policy to Allow the content that is permitted in the What field.

 - A policy to Block the Everything category in the What field.
 Order this below your Allow policy.